semi-simple/C43-mirror/windows binaries/C43_EMU_2020-09-13_Rel39/Readme.txt

 11. Try XEQM on long press XEQ.
 These are softmenu buttons reflecting 18 RPN program files.

 12. Try the new BASE menu.
+And Up and Dn to further screens.

-13. Try the new Alpha mode editor.
+13. Try the new Alpha mode multi line text editor.

 ---